Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 American badgers are found in south-central Canada, northern Mexico, and the western, eastern, and central United States.
 There are also 11 other species of badgers in other countries.

 These animals use burrows for sleeping, concealment, birthing, and protection from the elements.
 Burrows vary from 4 to 10 feet deep and 4 to 6 feet wide.
-They are very clean animals that don’t defecate or bring food in their burrows.
+They are very clean animals that don’t defecate or bring food into their burrows.

 19. Polar Bear